Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Conclusions

 \section{Conclusions}

 In this work, we explore the interplay of the width, the depth and the initialization of neural networks on their average robustness with new theoretical bounds in an effort to address the apparent contradiction in the literature.
-Our theoretical results hold in both under- and over-parameterized regimes.
+Our theoretical results hold in both the under- and over-parameterized regimes.
 Intriguingly, we find a change of behavior in average robustness with respect to the depth, initially exacerbating robustness and then alleviating it.
 We suspect that this could help explain the contradictory messages in the literature.
-We also characterize the average robustness in the non-lazy training regime for two layer neural networks and find that width always help, coinciding the with the results \citep{bubeck2021a, pmlr-v134-bubeck21a}.
+We also characterize the average robustness in the non-lazy training regime for two layer neural networks and find that width always help, coinciding with the results \citep{bubeck2021a, pmlr-v134-bubeck21a}.
 We also provide numerical evidence to support the theoretical developments.

-\if 0 give the relationship between the average robustness and the width of two-layer neural network in the early stages of training under different initializations.
-In addition, we experimentally verify the aforementioned findings and propose an efficient method for model selection at the end of training.
-Our experimental results show that our method achieves a better result between the trade off of robustness and accuracy for some different network structures.
-We believe our findings will further shed light on designing architectures that are robust to (adversarial) perturbations. \fi
+Our results demonstrate the rationale behind robustness of over-parameterized neural networks and might be beneficial to analyze the highly over-parameterized foundation models, which have demonstrated exceptional performance in zero-shot performance~\citep{NEURIPS2020_1457c0d6}.